 \section{Abstract}

-We investigate rigidity-type problems on the real line and the circle in the non-generic setting.
-Specifically, we consider the problem of uniquely determining the positions of $n$ distinct points $V = {v_1, \ldots, v_n}$ given a set of mutual distances $\mathcal{P} \subseteq {V \choose 2}$.
-We establish an extremal result: if $|\mathcal{P}| = \Omega(n^{3/2})$, then the positions of a large subset $V' \subseteq V$, where large means $|V'| = \Omega(\frac{|\mathcal{P}|}{n})$, can be uniquely determined up to isometry.
-As a main ingredient in the proof, which may be of independent interest, we show that dense graphs $G=(V,E)$ for which every two non-adjacent vertices have only a few common neighbours must have large cliques.
+We study rigidity without assuming general position.
+Given \(n\) distinct labelled points and a set \(\mathcal{P}\subseteq \binom{[n]}{2}\) of revealed pairs, we ask when the corresponding distances determine the configuration up to isometry.
+On the line, we prove an extremal result: if \(|\mathcal{P}|=\Omega(n^{3/2})\), then there is an induced globally rigid subgraph on \(\Omega(|\mathcal{P}|/n)\) vertices.
+In other words, any dense enough graph will contain a subset of labels whose locations can be determined from their distances up to isometry.
+To prove this, we establish a graph-theoretic result, which may be of independent interest: a dense graph in which every non-edge has few common neighbours contains a clique of size \(\Omega(|E|/n)\).

-Furthermore, we examine the problem of reconstructing $V$ from a random distance set $\mathcal{P}$.
-We establish that if the distance between each pair of points is known independently with probability $p = \frac{C \ln(n)}{n}$ for some universal constant $C > 0$, then $V$ can be reconstructed from the distances with high probability.
-We provide a randomized algorithm with linear expected running time that returns the correct embedding of $V$ to the line with high probability.
+We also study random revealed pairs.
+For every labelled configuration \(V\) of distinct points in \(\mathbb R\), if each pair is revealed independently with probability \(p=C\ln n/n\), where \(C>1\), then the revealed distances determine \(V\) w.h.p.
+We prove a similar result for \(d\ge1\) under the mild non-degeneracy assumption that every subcollection of more than \(\tau n\) points of \(V\subseteq\mathbb R^d\) affinely spans \(\mathbb R^d\), for some fixed \(0<\tau<1\).
+In this case, every \(C>1/(1-\tau)\) suffices.
+The same ideas also settle the weak-threshold form of a conjecture of Girão et al. for a giant reconstructable component, and substantially improve in this direction the work of Barnes et al. establishing such a component for \(p>n^{-2/(d+4)}\).

-Since we posted a preliminary version of the paper on arxiv, follow-up works have improved upon our results in the random setting.
-Girão, Illingworth, Michel, Powierski, and Scott proved a hitting time result for the first moment at which an time at which one can reconstruct $V$ when $\mathcal{P}$ is revealed using the Erdős–Rényi evolution, our extremal result lies in the heart of their argument.
-Montgomery, Nenadov and Szabó resolved a conjecture we posed in a previous version and proved that w.h.p a graph sampled from the Erdős–Rényi evolution becomes globally rigid in $\mathbb{R}$ at the moment it's minimum degree is $2$.
+Subsequent works have sharpened the random setting.
+Girão, Illingworth, Michel, Powierski, and Scott proved a hitting time result for the first moment at which one can reconstruct \(V\) when \(\mathcal{P}\) is revealed using the Erdős--Rényi evolution; our extremal result is central to their argument.
+Montgomery, Nenadov, Portier and Szabó resolved one of our conjectures and proved that w.h.p. a graph sampled from the Erdős--Rényi evolution becomes globally rigid in \(\mathbb{R}\) at the moment its minimum degree is \(2\).